AI Stopwatch Timer - Clean Start/Stop Utility

 setup()

-setup() runs once when the sketch starts.
-Here we initialize the canvas size and configure text settings that will be used throughout the sketch.
+setup() runs exactly once when the sketch starts.
+It's the right place to configure canvas size and any settings (like fonts or alignment) that should apply for the whole sketch.

 function setup() {